Magnus, Robot Fighter: Original series

 The original series, titled Magnus, Robot Fighter, 4000 AD, premiered in 1963.
 It was written and drawn by Russ Manning, and as a nod to its influences, included Isaac Asimov's Three Laws of Robotics as a quote in the beginning of the first issue.
 For the duration of the title's original run, Magnus battled rogue robots, aliens, space pirates and other threats.
 He fell in love with Leeja Clane, the daughter of one of North Am's senators.
 Leeja developed limited telepathic abilities after training by M'Ree and other humans who had acquired them as a result of their minds being linked together while imprisoned in suspended animation by H8.

 The series was popular in the 1960s.
-As the '70s approached, sales began to decline.
+As the 1970s approached, sales began to decline.
 The last issue (#46) was published in January 1977.
-However, Manning only completed 21 issues; the rest were reprints of previous issues or new stories by others (#23–28).
+Manning only completed 21 issues; the rest were reprints of previous issues or new stories by others (#23–28).
+George Wilson drew several covers for the series.

 During the first 28 issues, another series called The Aliens ran in the back of the comic.
-This series ended on a cliffhanger in Issue 28.
+This series ended on a cliffhanger in issue 28.